 - To get data polymorphism, use the methods of the Token class for arithmetic whenever possible (see the Data Package chapter).
-Consider for example the Average actor, shown in figure 5.8.
+Consider for example the Average actor, shown in figure 5.8 on page 182.
 Notice the use of the add() and divide() methods of the Token class to achieve data polymorphism. - When data polymorphism is not practical or not desired, then it is usually easiest to use the set-TypeEquals() to define the type of input ports.
-The type system will assure that you can safely cast the tokens that you read to the type of the port.
+The type system will ensure that you can safely cast the tokens that you read to the type of the port.
 Consider again the Average actor shown in figure 5.8.
 This actor declares the type of its reset input port to be BaseType.BOOLEAN.
 In the fire() method, the input token is read and cast to a BooleanToken.
 The type system ensures that no cast error will occur.
 The same can be done with a parameter, as with the Bernoulli actor shown in figure 5.7. - A domain-polymorphic actor cannot assume that there is data at all the input ports.
 Most domain-polymorphic actors will read at most one input token from each port, and if there are sufficient inputs, produce exactly one token on each output port. - Some domains invoke the fire() method multiple times, working towards a converged solution.
 Thus, each invocation of fire() can be thought of as doing a tentative computation with tentative inputs and producing tentative outputs.
 Thus, the fire() method should not update persistent state.
-Instead, that should be done in the postfire() method, as discussed in the next section.
+Instead, that should be done in the postfire() method, as discussed in the next section. - If an actor extends TypedAtomicActor (which in turn extends AtomicActor), then fire() should call super.fire() so that debugging messages can be printed if the NamedObj.debugging flag is true.
+However, if an actor extends TypedCompositeActor (which in turn extends CompositeActor), then be aware that it is not always correct to call super.fire() in the fire() method because CompositeActor also transfers tokens.
+Thus, if an actor extends TypedCompositeActor transfers tokens, then the actor may just want to include the following in its fire():